1. What are the primary options for foreign investors who want to set up business and legal presence in Qatar?

 • Their gross revenue is greater than or equal to QAR5,000,000.

-According to Qatar Commercial Companies Law No. 11 of 2015, 10% of the net profits of the company to a legal reserve until the amount of the legal reserve equals or exceeds half of the value of the capital of the company.
+In accordance with Qatar Commercial Companies Law No. 11 of 2015 modified by Law No.8 of 2021,10% of the net profits of the company to a legal reserve until the amount of the legal reserve equals or exceeds half of the value of the capital of the company.

 Taxpayers are required to keep and maintain accounting books, registers and documents pertaining to their activities in Qatar for a period of 10 years following the end of the taxable year to which the records and documentation are related, unless released from this obligation after meeting certain conditions as provided in the executive regulations of the law.